Violation of Georgia Controlled Substances Act

 Yeargan & Kert, LLC Lawyers are Experts at Defending People Charged with Violation of Georgia Controlled Substances Act

 A conviction of possessing a controlled substance involves too much prison, suspension of your driver’s license, and loss of voting and gun possession rights.
-Let Yeargan & Kert, LLC fight this charge, and avoid the harsh consequences associated with violating Georgia Controlled Substance Act.
+Let Yeargan & Kert, LLC fight this charge, and avoid the harsh consequences associated with violating the Georgia Controlled Substance Act.
 Contact us today for help.
 We offer a free consultation and will build a solid defense to fight your case.
 Contact Yeargan & Kert, LLC today.